What an MLP Knows, When It's a Kernel

 click on the chart to move the prototype W · this is one kernel section K(·, W); the readout α is downstream

-The Yat kernel section K(·, W) over a 2D input space.
-The peak sits at the prototype W; the activation falls off as 1/‖x − W‖² (regularised by ε) outside the peak.
-Click anywhere to move W. The slider for ε controls how sharp the peak is — smaller ε means a more localised, more selective unit.
+Where the previous contrast settled that the unit has a peak at all, this panel is about the peak's shape.
+The Yat kernel section K(·, W) over a 2D input space falls off as 1/‖x − W‖² (regularised by ε) outside the peak.
+Click anywhere to move W; the ε slider is the selectivity dial, smaller ε means a sharper, more localised unit.
 This is the RKHS section attached to one prototype; the full layer is a weighted sum of m such sections, one per unit.

 click any panel to set the input x · the prototype W is shared across all four kernels